Show All Answers

 Contact Penny Stobaugh at 225-389-5449.

 You can contact State Civil Service at 225-925-1911.

 Job Services can be reached at 225-342-1411.

 No. A position must be open for application in order to apply.
 Please review the job posting for the position you are interested in.
 If you do not have the specific minimum requirements and wish to discuss the equivalent combination of training and experience, please contact the Recruitment staff at 225-389-3132 or reference the Substitution Equivalency Guide.
-Make this a hyperlink to

 Yes, resumés are not accepted in lieu of a completed online application.
 City-Parish applicants are expected to provide accurate and complete application information regarding employment, education, criminal history, etc. Any misrepresentation of information will disqualify applicants from employment consideration and subject current employees to dismissal.

 No, original documents are not required.
 Copies of education, certifications, and similar documents must be attached to your online application prior to submitting your application for a position.

 Written and skills examinations are offered on a walk-in basis.
 No appointment is needed.
 You can get a testing schedule from the Recruitment and Examination Division or from our Walk-In Test Schedule.